RebeccaStevens/eslint-config-rebeccastevens/.github/ISSUE_TEMPLATE/bug-report.md

 name: "\U0001F41B Bug Report"
 about: Report a bug to help us fix it
 title: ''
-labels: 'Type: Bug', 'Status: Triage'
+labels: 'Type: Bug, Status: Triage'
 assignees: ''
 ---

-# The Problem
+# Bug Report

 <!-- Why the issue was filed? -->